Ernie Asher: Administration career

 In 1927 Asher served as an Auckland selector before beginning a long career as an administrator.
 Between 1932 and 1968 Asher served on the New Zealand Rugby League board and he also served as secretary of the New Zealand Māori Rugby League.

 In 1969 the New Zealand Rugby League held a special match to celebrate its diamond jubilee.
 Asher was present at the match and carried out the ceremonial kick-off.

 Personal life

 Asher worked as a hairdresser and was also a noted weightlifter, serving on the Auckland Weightlifting Association's committee.
 Asher's only son, George, was killed during World War II.
 Asher died on 10 April 1973.
 He was survived by Doreen Maxwell Dallow, a daughter as a result of a liaison with Ida Maxwell.

 Asher is the grandfather of Ross Dallow and Graeme Dallow, two senior members of the New Zealand Police.
-He is also the great-grandson of broadcaster Simon Dallow and bobsledder Matthew Dallow.
+He is also the great-grandfather of broadcaster Simon Dallow and bobsledder Matthew Dallow.